petterssonb/portfolio-project/README.md

 ### **Hardware**:
 1. **ESP32**:
-   - Gathers sensor data and transmits it to the Raspberry Pi via Bluetooth.
+   - Gathers sensor data and acts as a BLE server, broadcasting this data via notifications.
 2. **Raspberry Pi**:
-   - Serves as an intermediary for data processing and publishing to AWS IoT Core.
+   - Operates as a BLE client, subscribing to the ESP32’s notifications.
+It processes the received data and securely publishes it to AWS IoT Core.

 ### **Cloud Services**:
 1. **AWS IoT Core**: